Akshit8/my-docker/README.md

 ```

 ## Requirements
-- **Go sdk**(Linux)
+- **Go SDK**(Linux)
 - Any **Linux** distribution
-- **Docker** for linux<br>
+- **Docker** for Linux<br>
-Linux is required because containers are practically a wrap around Linux technologies that we'll be exploring next.
+Linux is required because containers are practically a wrap around some awesome Linux technologies that we'll be exploring next.

 ## Some Linux technologies
 - **Namespaces** - what an isolated process can see is defined and controlled by namespaces.
-It creates isolation by providing each process it's own pseudo environment.
+It creates isolation by providing each process its own pseudo environment.
 - **Chroots** - it control root filesystem for each process.
-- **Cgroups** - what an isloted process can use as resource from host machine is enforced by cgroups.
+- **Cgroups** - what an isloted process can use as resource from host machine is enforced by cgroups(control groups).

 ## A bit about Namespaces
 Namespaces provide the isolation needed to run multiple containers on one machine while giving each what appears like it’s own environment.
 We have following 6 namespaces thus providing different levels and kinds of isolation.